-Since the present system has been in vogue, the city prisoners have been constantly at work repairing and build. ing new roads in City Creek canyon.
-The extent and beauty of the work, accomplished by the Weary Willies, under the direction of Guards Bush and Furster, can only be appreciated by those who know the condition the road was once in, and have seen it as it is now.
-The "chain gang" began operations at a point near the brick tank, and have proceeded up the canyon about a mile and a quarter.
+Since the present system has been in vogue, the city prisoners have been constantly at work repairing and building new roads in City Creek canyon.
+The extent and beauty of the work, accomplished by the Weary Willies, under the direction of Guards Bush and Furster, can only be appreciated by these who know the condition the road was once in, and have seen it as it is now, 'The "chain gang" began operations at a point near the brick tank, and have proceeded up the canyon about a mile and a quarter.

 The entire distance presents the appearance of having been worked by men skilled in the art of road building.
-Rough places have been made smooth. and high places level.
-At some points along the road, embankments from fifty to two hundred feet long, and twenty feet high have been con-Before work was started on this road ance of the day.

-the average which thereof was a fittle over eight fect.
-It now averages thirty feet.
-This is truly a remarkable show-ing to make in such a short time, and reflects much credit to the officers in charge of it.
-The average force of m s eleven per day, seldom less than that.

-Officer Bush and Furster have had as high as thirty-two men to guard and keep at work, which is a very diff, cult undertaking, indeed.
+Rough places have been made smooth, Rough places have been made smooth, and high places level.
+At some points along the road, embankments from fifty to two hundred feet long, and twenty feet high have been conover eight feet, it now averages thirty feet.
+This is truly a remarkable show. ing to make in such a short time, and reflects much credit to the officers in charge of it.
+The average force of men eleven per day, seldom less than that.
+Officer Bush and Furster have had as high as thirty-two men to guard and keep at work, which is a very difficult undertaking, indeed After partaking of a breakfast of bread, potatoes and coffee, the prison-ers are loaded into a wagon, promptly at 8 o'clock and hauled off to their work.
+A dinner of bread, meat, syrup and coffee is served at 12 o'clock noon, and the "boys" have one hour in which to annue, themselves, recommission to amuse themselves, recounting each other's experiences on the brake beam Their day's labor ends at 4 o'clock, when they are returned to the city bastile.
+At present Ed.
+Murtie is the central figure in the "gang" and fur. nishes much amusement for his co-laborers.
+The officers say that Murtle takes more genuine interest in the

+Before work was started on this road | ance of the day.